hmrc/income-tax-mtd-changelog/README.md

 ---

-### 1 August 2024
+### 2 August 2024

 #### Individual Calculations API

-The following change is now available in Sandbox and Production for V6.0.
+The following change is now available in Sandbox and Production for v6.0.

 ##### Added

-For Retrieve a Self Assessment Tax Calculation endpoint:
+Retrieve a Self Assessment Tax Calculation endpoint:

-- Add the Scottish Advanced Rate tax band.
+- New value for enum `calculation.taxCalculation.incomeTax.payPensionsProfit.taxBands.name` adding the Scottish Advanced Rate tax band `advanced-rate`.

 ---